SLRcameras/darkRoomAthens/README.md

 #  darkRoom
 Dark room equipment for black & white film photography.

-This is a dark-room set, I inherited from a good friend.
+This is a dark-room set, I was given from a good friend.

 The equipment is kind of vintage, but at good quality and exactly what neeeded to start with  film photography dark-room